 Rhizoctonia Root Rot and Stem Canker

-- azoxystrobin (Quadris F): 0.4 to 0.8 fl oz/1000 row feet; PHI 14d, REI 4h, Group 11.
-Apply in-furrow or banded applications over row.
-Rotate with a fungicide with a different mode of action.
-See label for rates and directions for post-harvest rots.
+- azoxystrobin (Abound aka Quadris F): 0.4 to 0.8 fl oz/1000 row feet; PHI 14d, REI 4h, Group 11.
+Apply in-furrow or as banded applications over row.
+Rotate with a fungicide from a different FRAC Group.
+See label for rates and directions for postharvest rots.

 - laminarin (Vacciplant): 14.0 to 22.0 fl oz/A; PHI 0d, REI 4h, Group P04.

-- Reynoutria sachalinensis extract (Regalia CGOG): see label; PHI 0d, REI 4h, Group P05.
+- Reynoutria sachalinensis extract (Regalia CGOG): See label for rates; PHI 0d, REI 4h, Group P05.

-- Trichoderma harzianum strain T-22 [KRL-AG2] (Rootshield WP): see label; REI 4h, Group BM02.
-See label for application methods and rates.
-For seed treatment, transplant or field.
-May be used in greenhouse
+- Trichoderma harzianum strain T-22 [KRL-AG2] (Rootshield WP): See label for rates; REI 4h, Group BM02.
+For seed treatment and transplant and field production.

 Black Rot (Ceratocystis fimbriata)